-- (i) Performs general labouring and cleaning duties - (ii) Exercises minimal judgement - (iii) Works under direct supervision - (iv) May undertake structured training so as to enable them to work at Vehicle Level II
+- Performs general labouring and cleaning duties - Exercises minimal judgement - Works under direct supervision - May undertake structured training so as to enable them to work at Vehicle Level II.

-Vehicle builder - level II
+Vehicle builder - level N

 An employee who has completed up to three months' structured training so as to enable the employee to perform work within the scope of this level.
 At this level an employee performs work above and beyond the skills of an employee at Vehicle Builder - Level I and to the level of their training -